 Automatically playing sounds can distract and disorientate users, especially those with cognitive impairment or relying on a screen reader.

-Although you can pass this guideline by adding a pause, mute or stop function to automatic audio, that’s a bad idea.
-You don’t want your users frantically searching around your website for the audio control.
+Although you can technically pass this guideline by adding a pause, mute or stop function to automatic audio, that’s a bad idea.
+You don’t want users searching around your website for the audio control.

 There’s a further exception on audio that plays for less than three seconds.
 Ignore this too.
 Three seconds of audio can still distract users, especially those who have problems maintaining focus.

 Don’t be afraid to use audio!
 It can be great on a website, just let users choose when to play it.

 Join over 3,700 subscribers on my weekly web accessibility email and get free developer resources like WCAG Checklists and special offers.

 Over 600 developers like you have learned more about the Web Content Accessibility Guidelines with my guidebook.